Amanda2430/africa/README.md

 # africa
-Africa is the origin of humanity
+Africa is the origin of humanity.